Primary Navigation Mobile

 Should you buy one?

-Yes – because the Skoda Octavia Estate is so fit for purpose and brilliant at what it does.
-This fourth generation is even stronger than its predecessors because of its bang up-to-date driver assistance and safety tech, plus its overall interior technology and fit and finish.
+Yes – because the Skoda Octavia Estate is so impressively fit for purpose, making it a brilliant estate car.
+This fourth generation version is even more on point than its predecessors because of its bang up-to-date driver assistance and safety tech, not to mention the improved interior quality.
+The 2024 facelift only builds on this well-established base, bring updates to areas that needed them, such as the infotainment

-A Volkswagen Golf is still more refined and quiet on the move, but the Octavia is substantially more practical and better value for money, despite prices having crept up in recent years.
+A Volkswagen Golf is still more refined and quiet on the move, but the Octavia is substantially more practical and better value for money.
 We think the two cars are now level pegging in terms of all-round ability.
 It’s the Skoda you choose for value and ease of use, while the Golf is marginally more technical inside and has an arguably more desirable image, although that’s surely less of an issue these days.

 What we like

 The Octavia Estate is easy to live with and hugely practical, with a boot that would be considered large in the class above.
-It’s also nice to drive and if you value ride comfort, it’s a very solid choice in that department.
+It’s also nice to drive, managing to be both capable and comfortable – the latter in particular setting it apart from some overly sporty rivals.

 What we don’t like